sisl/OVERTVerify.jl/README.md

 Gurobi is required.
 An academic license can be acquired for free here: https://www.gurobi.com/academia/academic-program-and-licenses/

-The Julia dependencies are listed in the Project.toml file.
+The Julia dependencies are listed in the Project.toml file and will be automatically installed when you add the package (see Installation below).

 ## Installation
 ```